Chalazion, eyelid lumps

 How Can You Prevent A Chalazion From Developing?

-It’s possible to avoid getting a chalazion by practicing good lid hygiene.
+It’s possible to avoid getting a chalazion by practising good lid hygiene.
 You should wash your hands thoroughly and often, especially before touching your eyes, eyelids, or the surrounding area.
 Wash your face daily and clean your eyelids with a cotton pad or a clean flannel with a drop of baby shampoo or a blepharitis cleaning solution.
-Medical treatment of skin conditions such as seborrheic dermatitis or acne rosacea can help to break the cycle of recurrent chalazia.
-There is limited evidence that certain supplements such as flax seed oil and omega 3 help to alter the oil composition of meibomian glands and prevent chalazia from recurring.

 What Are The Treatments For Chalazia?

-In most cases, a chalazion will resolve over time with the help of some home remedies, although this could take several weeks if not months.
+In most cases, a chalazion will resolve over time with the help of some home remedies, although this could take several weeks, if not months.
 Treatment for chalazion include:

 One Stop Chalazion Service

-We understand that a chalazion can be very frustrating to treat and unsightly and therefore you may opt to have it surgically removed.
-At The Ezra Clinic, we offer a one stop chalazion service where you can be reviewed and treated on the same day.
+At The Ezra Clinic, we offer a one-stop consultation service where you can be reviewed and treated on the same day.
 This includes a consultation with one of our ophthalmologists, followed by surgery or steroid injection if required.
-This is performed as a day case procedure under local anaesthetic and takes about 30 minutes.
+This day case procedure under local anaesthetic takes about 30 minutes.

 What is the recovery from a chalazion surgery?